robin-mu/Radio-Playlists/Readme.md

 - beautifulsoup4: For extracting playlist information from html files
 - pandas: For managing playlist databases
 - tqdm: For pretty progress bars
+- wakepy: To keep the system awake while updating (OS independent)